 April is here and that means that STRAWBERRY season

 is upon us.
 This means that I will be eating as many strawberries as I possibly can from now until about October.
 Here is a list of what is in season in April (in Northern California).
-This calendar is brought to you by The Young America Creative out of San Francisco.

 What are you looking forward to in April?